The-Ofek-Foundation/blog/_posts/2017-02-09-turbo-encabulator.md

 ## The Turbo-Encabulator
 If you do not already know what the turbo-encabulator is, please see the following [two-minute-long video][turbo-encabulator video].

 The turbo-encabulator is hilarious, and as a somewhat tech-savvy person myself, some of the words used just confuse me and pass over my head.
 It seems to be a mix of real words, fake words, and words used way out of context.
-I decided to look up every single word I didn't know, and I have to admit, the turbo-encabulator is significantly funnier than I had previously understood before.
+I decided to look up every single word I didn't know, and I have to admit, the turbo-encabulator is significantly funnier than I had previously understood.

 ### Line-by-Line deconstruction
-~~italicized~~ words are made up
+~~strike-through~~ words are made up
 *italicized* words exist, but are used way out of context
 **bolded** words are very funny